zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-Features.rst

-**Registration of front end resources** - ``URL Hint contract address`` is the address of the contract which is used to store the URL where the resources are. - ``Web Application Resources URL`` is the URL from where the Ethereum browser will retrieve resources.
+**Registration of front end resources** - ``URL Hint contract address`` is the address of the contract which is used to store the URL where the resources are. - ``Web Application Resources URL`` is the URL from where the Expanse browser will retrieve resources.

-Click on ``Register hosted Web Application`` and Mix will register the front end resources on the Ethereum network.
+Click on ``Register hosted Web Application`` and Mix will register the front end resources on the Expanse network.

-Users can now use Mist or AlethZero to access to the dapp, using the Ethereum URL (ex: eth/user1/app1).
+Users can now use Mist or AlethZero to access to the dapp, using the Expanse URL (ex: eth/user1/app1).

 Account Management
 ==================